Data sovereignty for Australian businesses

 The regulatory context

-A handful of frameworks drive Australian sovereignty requirements.
+A handful of frameworks usually drive the conversation.

 Where this becomes a practical problem